 Pitchers, canisters, and everyday dishes add color and whimsy on the shelves of the built-in cubby.

-If we ever replace our kitchen cabinets (which I hope to do in the next couple of years), I think I’d like something similar to this kitchen.
+If we ever replace our kitchen cabinets (which I hope to do this year), I think I’d like something similar to this kitchen.

 Are you a fan of the bespoke kitchen?